dymmond/asyncmq/docs/dashboard/index.md

 uvicorn asyncmq.contrib.dashboard.serve:dash_app --host 0.0.0.0 --port 8000 --reload
 ```

-This runs the dashboard at `http://localhost:8000/` with CORS enabled for unrestricted access.
+Out of the box, this serves your dashboard at http://localhost:8000/ with CORS enabled, so you can point any
+frontend at it without hassle.

 ---